MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/standard-reports.md

 ## Add permissions for standard reports

 ::: moniker range="sc-sm-2016"
 By default, all System Center 2016 - Service Manager users have access to reports through the Reporting workspace.
-However, before users who do not have administrator permissions can view the Reporting workspace, you must add permissions through SQL&nbsp;Server Reporting Services \(SSRS\).
+However, before users who don't have administrator permissions can view the Reporting workspace, you must add permissions through SQL&nbsp;Server Reporting Services \(SSRS\).
 ::: moniker-end

 ::: moniker range=">sc-sm-2016"
 By default, all System Center - Service Manager users have access to reports through the Reporting workspace.
-However, before users who do not have administrator permissions can view the Reporting workspace, you must add permissions through SQL&nbsp;Server Reporting Services \(SSRS\).
+However, before users who don't have administrator permissions can view the Reporting workspace, you must add permissions through SQL&nbsp;Server Reporting Services \(SSRS\).
 ::: moniker-end

  You can grant access at the root level, which enables a user to view the Reporting workspace and all the reports in Service Manager.
 You can also grant restricted access to specific report folders, such as the Incident report folder, or to individual reports.